processing/art-plus-code/_curriculum/04-03-Assessment.md

     ```

-**In this assignment, you will create an sound-reactive art piece.**
+**In this assignment, you will create a sound-reactive art piece.**

-This can be a sound-reactive mask someone might wear (ie. put the sketch on your phone, and hold the phone in front of your face) or a character who moves to a spoken word piece, or utilizing the volume variable to modulate unique visuals.
+This can be a sound-reactive mask someone might wear or a character who moves to a spoken word piece, or utilizing the volume variable to modulate unique visuals.
+You can load the sketch on your phone, and hold the phone in front of your face like an actual mask.

 Consider how: